 Birds have many types of feathers that are designed to perform specific functions – help fly, shed water, display colors and markings – but they also have “down” feathers whose purpose is to provide warmth.
 Down feathers are short and closest to the body.
 They keep cold air away from the bird, and keep the birds warm body heat from escaping.
-You will often see birds looking like fluffed up poof balls.
-They are expanding their down and maximizing the space for heat retention.
+You will often see birds looking like fluffed up, rounded poof balls.
+They didn’t suddenly get fat, they are just expanding their down feathers to maximize body heat retention.

 This is why you may see comforters, sleeping bag and jackets made with goose down feathers, they are excellent at retaining heat.

 Another type of insulation is body fat.
 Extra body fat can act as both an insulator and a source of energy.
 These birds will frequent your feeders not only to eat enough to maintain energy, but to keep that extra layer of fat.
 They need to constantly eat fatty food sources to keep on this extra bulk.